krathalan/krack/README.md

 ### Building packages
 Krack will create the directories `~/.local/share/krack` and `~/.cache/ccache` in the builder user's home directory. `~/.cache/ccache` will be bound to the build chroot at build time.

-You should fill `~/.local/share/krack` with directories containing PKGBUILDS and other build files, as if just cloned from the AUR.
+You should fill `~/.local/share/krack/packages` with directories containing PKGBUILDS and other build files, as if just cloned from the AUR.
 You can do this manually:

 > `$ cd ~/.local/share/krack`
 > `$ git clone https://aur.archlinux.org/packagename.git`

 Put as many package directories as you like in here.

+If you keep a personal git repository of package directories, simply create a link (`ln -s`) to each package directory in `~/.local/share/krack/packages`.

 ### Requesting package builds
 Simply: